Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Reni Benjamin - Raymond James & Associates, Inc.

 Hi.
 Good morning.
 Thanks for taking the questions and congratulations on a great quarter.
 Maybe for Steven, can you remind us the REACH trial design?
-And since you're not necessarily commenting on the underlying assumptions, can you talk maybe a little bit about what's the clinically relevant results, and do the peak RUX numbers include the potential in GVHD and ET?
+And since you're not necessarily commenting on the underlying assumptions, can you talk maybe a little bit about what's a clinically relevant results, and do the peak RUX numbers include the potential in GVHD and ET?

 Steven H. Stein - Incyte Corp.

-So, Ren, I'll do the first part of your question, and then turn it to Barry for the second part.
+So, Ren, I'll do the first part of your question, then turn it to Barry for the second part.
 So the REACH programs are comprehensive program.
 There are three pivotal studies there, REACH1, REACH2 and REACH3.
 REACH1 is a single-arm study of RUX in steroid-refractory acute graft versus host disease.
 The go in is 70 patients.
-The response rate, as you can see on – the primary endpoint, as you can see on CT.gov, is a 28-day response rate that would need to be durable to reach an acceptable file for a supplemental NDA, and that felt to be an endpoint that would point to patient benefit in this particular setting, in high unmet need.
+The response rate, as you can see on – the primary endpoint, as you can see on CT.gov, is a 28-day response rate that would need to be durable to reach an acceptable file for a supplemental NDA, and that's felt to be an endpoint that would point to patient benefit in this particular setting, in high unmet need.

 REACH2 is in the same setting, but is randomized against best available therapy, is a global study with our partner Novartis and incorporates the same endpoints.
 And then REACH3, again, in partnership with Novartis, is a randomized study with best available therapy as a control by physician's choice and incorporate chronic graft versus host disease, longer endpoints in terms of being able to show that you can control the disease for longer.
 All are acceptable endpoints and there is a lot of regulatory feedback on all those studies.